 Rural-urban migration may be reduced by interventions which increase cultivatable land, equalize land or income distribution, or decrease fertility.

-What is the main problem with rural-urban migration?
+What are the negative effect of rural-urban migration?

 What is an example of rural-urban migration?